UAE

 • Tier 2 includes employers in compliance with the federal Labour Law and the Emiratization requirements.
 Those employers will benefit from lower work permit fees.

-• Tier 3 includes employers who are not compliant with the federal Labour Law and the Emiratization requirements for two years.
-Employers in this tier are subject to fines, increased work permit fees, and possible suspensions, or refusal, of work permits.
+• Tier 3 includes employers who are not compliant with the federal Labour Law and the Emiratization requirements for 2 years.
+Employers in this tier are subject to fines, increased work permits fees, and possible suspensions, or refusal, of work permits.

 In addition to punitive measures, compliant companies will receive preferential treatment as work permit application fees will range from AED 250 for Tire 1 employers to AED 3,450 for Tier 3 businesses.